iqm-finland/KQCircuits/docs/user_guide/gui_features.rst

 The code generated for them automatically detects nearby reference points of other elements, and uses these instead of hardcoded points as the positions of the waveguide nodes.
-See the :ref:`modifying_waveguides` section above for instructions on how to modify `WaveguideCoplanar <https://github.com/iqm-finland/KQCircuits/blob/main/klayout_package/python/kqcircuits/elements/waveguide_coplanar.py>`_ in GUI.
+See the :ref:`modifying_waveguides` section above for instructions on how to modify :class:`.WaveguideCoplanar` in GUI.

 In order to make waveguides connect "nicely" to ports of other elements, most ports in KQC elements have an additional "corner refpoint".
 To connect a